-The energy company helping you to save money: The Flick Electric Co Story
+The energy company helping you to save money

 The month was beginning, and with it the NZ Comedy Festival!
 Finally some world class, live entertainment every night of the week to choose from.
 What caught my eye initially wasn't the lineup of New Zealand’s greatest comedians, but the sponsor… Flick Electric.
 Who and what was that?
 An electricity company?
 The major sponsor of a comedy festival?
 Now that's a bit different.

 And different is what Flick Electric is.
 This company certainly isn't following the old conventional rule book of the electricity industry.
 And let's be honest, no one really understands it either; there's no transparency and all we get is a bill at the end of the month with no explanation of why it's so damn large and why it keeps going up.
 Finally, Kiwis have a choice and an opportunity.
 Instead of being constantly pissed off with your electricity bill, you now have the chance to understand why it costs what it does.
 But it doesn't just stop there - you can save a considerable amount compared to other retailers and contribute towards a more sustainable future for NZ at the same time.

 A correlation completely unheard of when we think of electricity.
 I can save AND help towards decreasing NZ’s level of Co2 emissions?
 “How in the world do they achieve this?!” was the first question running through my head.
 I sat down with co-founder Steve O’Connor to find out exactly that.

 B: So how did you get into this?
 What's the drive behind Flick?
 S: The company was founded by 6 of us who had worked in the New Zealand energy industry and we all felt there was a much better way of doing things for consumers.
 We felt that with smartphones being deployed in New Zealand there was better technology to tackle many of the issues consumers face, where the use of digital platforms could offer more transparency and choice than they previously had in terms of electricity usage.